GitLiveApp/integrify/README.md

     /deliveryAttempts
       /623
         customerId: 1213
+        cFirstName: 'First name'
         completed: true
 ```

-If the customer updated their first name in the customers' collection then the orders will be out of sync.
-You will need a function (`onUpdate`) that is triggered every time there is an update to the customer table to update the order table's `cFirstName`.
-Similarly, if the customer is deleted (`onDelete`) then the orders that belong to the customer should be deleted too.
-Every time an order is added or deleted in the orders collection, it should update the `nOrders` for the customer by incrementing or decrementing the field.
+If the customer updates their first name in the `customers` collection then the `orders` and `deliveryAttempts` will be out of sync.
+You will need a function (`onUpdate`) that is triggered every time there is an update to a `customers` document to update the `orders` and `deliveryAttempts` documents `cFirstName` field.
+Similarly, if a `customers` document is deleted (`onDelete`) then the `orders` documents that belong to the customer should be deleted too.
+Every time an order is added or deleted in the `orders` collection, it should update the `nOrders` for the customer by incrementing or decrementing the field.

 Integrify allows you to create the functions in a simpler and easy-to-read way.
 You provided the `source` that the function must keep a watch on and the `targets` that need to be updated whenever the event specified occurs on the source collection.